pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 ![cte_computation](./imgs/cte_computation.png)

-1. Compute the `SeedExec` and all output chunks will be stored into `iterInTbl`, which will be the input data of next iteration.
+1. Compute the `SeedExec`(step 1) and all output chunks will be stored into `iterInTbl`(step 2), which will be the input data of next iteration.
-2. Compute the `RecursiveExec` iteratively. `iterInTbl` will be read by `CTETableReaderExec` and its output will be processed by executors in `RecursiveExec`.And finally the data will be put into `iterOutTbl`.
+2. Compute the `RecursiveExec` iteratively. `iterInTbl` will be read by `CTETableReaderExec`(step 3) and its output will be processed by executors in `RecursiveExec`(step 4,5).
+And finally the data will be put into `iterOutTbl`(step 5).
-3. At the end of each iteration, we copy all data from `iterOutTbl` to `iterInTbl` and `resTbl`.
+3. At the end of each iteration, we copy all data from `iterOutTbl` to `iterInTbl` and `resTbl`(step 7).
 So the output of the previous iteration will be the input of the next iteration.
 4. Iteration will be terminated if:

     1. No data is generated in this iteration or